g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 The script has some contempt for the rave babblers and the idiot edginess of the Skulls.
 People who mistake artistic shock for a political statement.
 (TODO: write about how the idiot ravers are actually the heart of the story, the titular theme, living inside liberalism's ruins, hedonistic but wise.)

 The developers are represented throughout the game.
 The failure of <a href="http://web.archive.org/web/20160517101025/http://devblog.fortressoccident.com/">Fortress Accident</a> is their fear for their own fate.

+> NOVELTY DICEMAKER: They seemed to believe they were historical individuals on some *grand* quest.
+> DRAMA - She sounds almost mocking when she says that.

+> They lacked the *will* to get things done.
+As their financial situation became more desperate, their ideas devolved from realistic to absolute insanity.
+We lost all of our money.
+High-art types never deliver.

-Another depiction portrays them as pathetic workaholics:
+Yet another depiction portrays them as pathetic workaholics:

 > YOU: Are there people in there?<br>SHIVERS – Yes, [ZA/UM] hard at work at their desks.
 They can barely tell if it's day or night anymore because the lights in the building are so uniform and bright.
 Who knows when they'll come out?<br>YOU – What keeps them motivated?<br>SHIVERS – Irony.
 They're yuppies masquerading as [Marxists]...
 Or was it [Marxists] masquerading as yuppies?
 Even they get confused sometimes...